fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 If you have ever written even a few lines of Solidity code you will feel right at home, or perhaps even better, with ink!.

 However emerging platforms for SC development improve upon Solidity and EVM in many places.
-In this blog post we will higlight any differences and explain why and how these drive the design choices that we made.
+In this blog post we will highlight any differences and explain why and how these drive the design choices that we made.

 # <a name="intro"/> Introduction